Vardot/varbase/tests/features/varbase/README.md

 # Varbase Gherkin features

-A list of features and scenarios to have a full test over Varbase 8.x-4.x
+A list of features, and scenarios to have a full test over Varbase 8.x-4.x

 If you want to run all Gherkin Features over a new Varbase site.
 You will need to create the list of Testing users, Arabic